Fine-tuning vs. In-context Learning in Large Language Models: A Formal Language Learning Perspective: Motivation and Related Work

 \paragraph{Benchmarks.} Concerning desideratum \textbf{D1}, natural language datasets~\citep{rajpurkar2016squad,kwiatkwoski2019natq} often provide high-level descriptions of learning tasks, where in-distribution and out-of-distribution tasks are \textit{less precisely defined}.
 Even within in-distribution tasks, there is no formal guarantee of coherence between training and test examples -- unlike in a formal language, where all examples belong to the same language.
 Also, public datasets may result in data contamination, providing an unfair advantage to some LLMs~\cite{dominguez2024training}.
 For example, we find both issues on the MNLI dataset~\cite{N18-1101}, as previously studied by~\citet{mosbach2023few} on comparing {\ft} and {\icl}.
-Our results contradict their findings: on out-of-distribution tasks, {\ft} and {\icl} perform equally well on formal languages, but {\ft} is better than {\icl} on the MNLI dataset (Appendix~\ref{app_sec:nlp_dataset}).
-The contradiction highlights the need for a well-defined learning task (desideratum \textbf{D1}).
+While {\ft} generalizes better out-of-distribution on MNLI -- consistent with~\citet{mosbach2023few} -- we find {\ft} and {\icl} perform equally well out-of-distribution on formal languages (Appendix~\ref{app_sec:nlp_dataset}).
+This divergence across benchmarks highlights the need for a well-defined learning task (desideratum \textbf{D1}), with no data contamination.